3. Developing FORTRAN code of the UMAT

-This piece of code will replace the “user coding to define DDSDDE, STRESS,…” part of the template from documentation.
+This piece of code will replace the “user coding to define DDSDDE, STRESS,…” part of the template from the documentation.
 See the article How to start writing subroutines (Section 5) again.

 You can download the complete UMAT file to check by yourself from here.

 Save this UMAT.
 The path to this file will be later entered in the Abaqus Job settings.

 After successful development of the UMAT, the code must be incorporated into Abaqus so as to correctly compile a working Abaqus analysis.
 When defining Abaqus job, you can add the developed UMAT.
 After Submitting the job, the UMAT will be compiled into a working executable by Abaqus automatically and can then be used to run the FEA simulation.
 After normally defining your FEM model in Abaqus/CAE, generally, you need to pass 4 more steps within Abaqus/CAE to incorporate a UMAT in your analysis: